awsdocs/aws-cloudtrail-user-guide/doc_source/create-s3-bucket-policy-for-cloudtrail.md

 By default, Amazon S3 buckets and objects are private\.
 Only the resource owner \(the AWS account that created the bucket\) can access the bucket and objects it contains\.
 The resource owner can grant access permissions to other resources and users by writing an access policy\.

 If you want to create or modify an Amazon S3 bucket to receive the log files for an organization trail, you must further modify the bucket policy\.
-For more information, see [Creating a Trail for an Organization with the AWS Command Line Interface](cloudtrail-create-and-update-an-organizational-trail-by-using-the-aws-cli.md)\.
+For more information, see [Creating a trail for an organization with the AWS Command Line Interface](cloudtrail-create-and-update-an-organizational-trail-by-using-the-aws-cli.md)\.

 To deliver log files to an S3 bucket, CloudTrail must have the required permissions, and it cannot be configured as a [Requester Pays](https://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html) bucket\.
 CloudTrail automatically attaches the required permissions to a bucket when you create an Amazon S3 bucket as part of creating or updating a trail in the CloudTrail console\.